svenjacobs/crafty-gamepad/README.md

 The [HTML5 Gamepad API](http://www.html5rocks.com/en/tutorials/doodles/gamepad/)
 is yet experimental and subject to change.
 Expect this code to break until the Gamepad API is stable.
-So far has only been tested with Google Chrome and Xbox 360 controllers.
+So far has only been tested with Google Chrome a Xbox 360 controller, a Playstation 3 controller and a Thrustmaster Firestorm Dual Analog III.

 Licensed under MIT License.